OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 It's also fragile.
 And [[Trust is…|more]].

-Covering all these angles in depth would turn this post into a paper or a book, so I'll be writing posts about them all, plus the many other issues I'm just touching on here.
+Covering all these angles in depth would turn this post into a paper or a book, so I'll be writing posts about them all, plus the many other issues I'm just brushing here.
 Follow or subscribe if you'd like to join the journey.
 [Contact me](mailto:sociate@gmail.com) if you'd like to explore these issues for your organization.

 ## How

-Designing from ([[From Trust, Not For|not for]]) trust isn't a patch.
-It requires thoughtful (re)design — and a "mirror."
+Designing from ([[From Trust, Not For|not for]]) trust usually isn't a patch to existing systems.
+It requires thoughtful (re)design — and a "mirror" — as well as following a set of principles.

 Wikipedia illustrates this need for thoughtful redesign nicely.
 It [[Wikipedia Started as the Nupedia|started life as the Nupedia project]], which resembled traditional publishing.
 When that effort wasn't working, the project team had a caterpillar-to-butterfly moment that was neither obvious nor easy, but which led to its finding a way to the organic, explosive growth that gave us the modern Wikipedia.

+In this case, the inventors of Wikis did the thoughtful design.
+Wikipedians adopted and inherited it.

+About those "mirrors...."

 Because it involves trust, you can't just bolt Design from Trust onto existing systems and expect it to work, the way you might be able to apply a practice like [Design Thinking](https://en.wikipedia.org/wiki/Design_thinking).

-The first problem, which you've likely noticed from everything I've said above, is that we're often blind to the ways in which we're breaking trust.
-The "mirrors" I just mentioned are other people who are ahead of you on the Design from Trust path, and can point out those hard-to-see contradictions.
+Unfortunately, we're often blind to the ways in which we're breaking trust, in large part because we've normalized those practices.
+For example,

+The "mirrors" I just mentioned are experienced guides, which might be other people who are ahead of you on the Design from Trust path, and can point out those hard-to-see contradictions.

 Just seeing the contradictions isn't enough.